main76/snake-master/README.md

 ## performance

-now, the pretrained model can get one or more scores for most of the play.
+now, the pretrained model can get one or more scores for most of the plays.

 ## text editor